Get News & Updates Directly To Your Inbox

-For example, when you go to the doctor, you either pay a copay or, depending on the type of health insurance plan you have, you may have to pay the full amount of the visit.
-Normally, people pay this amount out of pocket.
-This isn’t a big deal if your copay is around $30.
-However, if you have a health plan that requires you to meet your deductible before the health plan starts paying, you may end up having to pay the entire cost of the visit upfront.
-This could be a wide range and could be upwards of several hundred dollars if you are seeing a specialist.
+When you go to the doctor, you may have to cover a copay or pay the full amount of the visit upfront (depending on your health insurance plan).
+Either way, most people pay this amount out of pocket.
+If your copay is around $30, the cost may not be a big deal.
+But if you have a health plan that requires you to meet a deductible before it starts paying, the upfront, out-of-pocket cost could be pretty steep – maybe several hundred dollars or more if you’re seeing a specialist.

-With an HSA, you set aside money, pre-tax (woohoo!).
-When you visit a doctor or go to a hospital that is in your network, you can expect to pay the full cost of service from your HSA account until you reach your deductible.
+With an HSA, you set aside pre-tax money to fund the account.
+When you visit a doctor or go to a hospital that is in your network, you can pay the full cost of service from your HSA account until you reach your deductible.
 Once you meet your deductible, your HDHP kicks in and you can use your HSA to pay lower up-front costs.
-You should always check to see which doctors are in your network with tools like the Blue Cross and Blue Shield of Texas Provider Finder® before scheduling a visit to keep your costs down.
-Remember, you can still choose to see a doctor out of your network, but at a higher price.
+Always check to see which doctors are in your network.
+Use the Blue Cross and Blue Shield of Oklahoma Provider Finder® before scheduling a visit to keep your costs down.
+You can still choose to see a doctor out of your network, but will pay a higher price.

-How do I choose between an FSA and HSA?This decision depends on the level of coverage that’s right for you and the amount of control you want with your health plan.
-It also depends on your willingness to take risk.
-If you are not managing ongoing medical treatment and you want the ability to contribute and invest the money you save for future medical expenses, an HDHP/HSA combination may be the right path for you.
-If you are managing a chronic condition or ongoing medical expenses that can have extremely high costs, a PPO supplemented with an FSA might be right for you.
-Our Customer Advocates and your Human Resources department, if you have one, are available to you to help you decide.
+Your choice depends on the level of coverage that’s right for you.
+If you are not managing ongoing medical treatment and you want the ability to contribute and invest the money you save for future medical expenses, an HDHP/HSA combination may be right for you.
+If you are managing a chronic health condition and ongoing medical expenses, a PPO and FSA might be a good choice.
+Our customer advocates and your human resources department can help you decide.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.